rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

 </div>

 Now there is very little code that needs to go into the sender and receiver classes.
-Let's call them Tut1Receiver and Tut1Sender.
-The Sender leverages our config and the RabbitTemplate to send the message.
+Let's call them `Tut1Receiver` and `Tut1Sender`.
+The sender leverages our configuration and the `RabbitTemplate` to send the message.

 <pre class="sourcecode java">